Error Code: 4C Samsung

 Step-by-Step Fix

-- Clean the Filters:
+- Clean the Filters (Try This First):

-- Turn off the water taps.
+- Unplug the machine and turn off the water supply.

-- Unscrew the hoses from the back of the washer.
+- Unscrew the hot and cold water hoses from the back of the washer.

 Don't Panic When Spills Happen.